barriosnahuel/fury_andesui-android/demoapp/src/main/res/raw/andesui_demoapp_changelog.md

 ## Added
 - What's New in the Andes app.
 - Andes app version to the action bar to easily check which version of the Andes library you're on.
-- Shortcut to the Andes Website in the home page of the Andes app as well as for each component showcase.
+- Shortcut to the Andes Website in the home page of the Andes app.
 - Basic README for the Andes app module.

 ## Changed